-Since Python is relatively easy and intuitive for newcomers to learn, a Python Programming course could help you quickly learn how to read and write in the language and leave you feeling like a Python pro in a very short period of time.
+Since Python is relatively easy and intuitive for newcomers to learn, a Python Programming course or coding bootcamp could help you quickly learn how to read and write in the language and leave you feeling like a Python pro in a very short period of time.

 It’s an excellent choice as an introductory language because it is concise and easy to read, even for people with no experience with coding or computer science.
 And since it’s so widely useful — it can be used for everything from web development to software development or even scientific applications — it’s really a language any programmer should have in his or her stack.